 In Atlanta, chef-run restaurants dish up modern American cuisine in strikingly beautiful spaces.
 Among the cutting-edge eateries are cozy diners, cafés and bistros.
 The ethnic mom-and-pop restaurants along Buford Highway offer menus with little English and lots of flavor.
 Locally-owned craft breweries sprinkle the city, creating an unofficial ale trail for visitors to enjoy.

 Atlanta welcomes more than 1 million international visitors each year.
-Seventy-five countries have representation in Atlanta through a consulate or trade office, giving it a diverse economy.
+Seventy-one countries have representation in Atlanta through a consulate or trade office, giving it a diverse economy.
 From arts and culture to music and cuisine, the city is full of multi-cultural opportunities for everyone.

 Atlanta sits at the intersection of Southern charm, creativity and sophistication.
 It is easy to fall in love with this beautiful city – its world-class attractions, award-winning dining and hidden wonders – and be inspired by the city’s endless possibilities.